 Setting a budget is a crucial part of the wedding planning process.
 Work out what you can afford to spend on your special day, and in the months leading up to it.
 You may also want to include a ‘honeymoon fund’ in this!

 Setting a budget means that your spending won’t be determined by all the beautiful things you want for your wedding, but rather a pre-determined amount that is set in stone.
-Weddings are expensive, and it’s inevitable that costs can run away with you if you don’t have a plan for your budget.
+Weddings are expensive, and it’s inevitable that costs can run away from you if you don’t have a plan for your budget.
 Utilizing wedding planning services can help you determine how much you’ll need to spend on each part of your wedding day.

 4. Write Down Must-Haves